sryza/spark-timeseries/README.md

 The central abstraction of the library is the `TimeSeriesRDD`, a lazy distributed collection of univariate series with a conformed time dimension.
 It is lazy in the sense that it is an RDD: it encapsulates all the information needed to generate its elements, but doesn't materialize them upon instantiation.
 It is distributed in the sense that different univariate series within the collection can be stored and processed on different nodes.
 Within each univariate series, observations are not distributed.
 The time dimension is conformed in the sense that a single `DateTimeIndex` applies to all the univariate series.
 Each univariate series within the RDD has a key to identify it.

-TimeSeriesRDDs then support efficient series-wise operations like slicing, imputing missing values based on surrounding elements, and training time-series models:
+TimeSeriesRDDs then support efficient series-wise operations like slicing, imputing missing values based on surrounding elements, and training time-series models.
+In Scala:

     val tsRdd: TimeSeriesRDD = ...